What Happened To Wendy Williams?

 After the paparazzi snapped photos of Wendy Williams' swollen ankles in 2019, she revealed to her audience that she was diagnosed with lymphedema, a condition that's caused by a blockage in the lymphatic system and leads to a buildup of lymph in the tissues.
 While live on "The Wendy Williams Show," she told her fans, "Lymphedema, by the way, I've been diagnosed.
 It's not going to kill me, but I do have a machine — and how dare you talk about the swelling of it all" (via People).

 In a 2022 interview with TMZ, Williams got candid about her condition.
 She asked the interviewers, "You know I have lymphedema, you know what that is, correct?"
 When they replied that they didn't, Williams held up her apparently swollen foot to explain, "Do you see this?
 It's up and down.
-I can only feel maybe five percent of my feet.
+I can only feel maybe 5% of my feet.
 Do you understand?"

 Her husband had a child with somebody else

-Wendy Williams' health issues are far from the only troubles the television host has been facing.
+Wendy Williams' health issues are far from the only troubles the television host has faced.
 She married Kevin Hunter in 1997, and he had been her longtime manager and husband of over two decades when she decided to file for divorce in 2019.
 A source told People, "The split is definitely due to Kevin's ongoing infidelity and that his mistress recently welcomed their child. ...
 The decision to split was terribly hard for her, but she's regaining her health.
 She decided she needed to finally put herself first."
-Hunter cheated on Williams in the past, after she gave birth to their son, as she shared in her memoir.
+Hunter had cheated on Williams in the past, after she gave birth to their son, as she shared in her memoir.
 However, this seemed to be the last straw for her.

 In a 2019 interview with The New York Times, Williams seemed to confirm the rumors.
 "Kevin had a major indiscretion that he will have to deal with for the rest of his life.
 An indiscretion that I will not deal with. ...
 I'm a very forgiving person, but there's one thing that I could never be a part of, and that one thing happened."
 When pressed to disclose what this one indiscretion had been, the television host replied, "Kevin has a daughter."